Age doesn't matter.

 — I get as much natural light as possible, not through glass, early in the day.
 I spend 1-2 hours outdoors in the morning.

-— I work out or use a rebounder for 20 minutes.
-Finish by 4 hours after getting up.
+— Within the first four hours after getting up, I work out or use a rebounder for 20 minutes.

 EVENING and NIGHT